Rinzii/mim/README.md

 - (WIP) Using modern C++17 and C++20 features with a focus of supporting down to C++17.

 > Currently Mim is still in development and is not ready for production use.
 Expect many bugs and missing features.
 Along with constant API change till we reach a stable release!

-## Contributing
-Contributions are welcome!
-Please read the [contributing guide](CONTRIBUTING.md) for more information.

 ### Supported Compilers